vinhyenvodoi98/taio-merkle/README.md

 1. Each input string is hashed using the leaf tag
 2. Pairs of hashes are combined and hashed again using the branch tag
 3. This process continues until a single root hash remains

+For Merkle proofs:
+1. Each node's proof consists of sibling hashes and their positions (left/right)
+2. Proofs are ordered from leaf to root
+3. Verification reconstructs the root by following the proof steps

 ## License